Fees & Frequently Asked Questions

 I have provider numbers for the following funds:

 - AHM Health Insurance

-- Australian Regional Health Group – ARHG (administers on behalf of St Luke’s Health, Police Health, GMHBA, Westfund, Emergency Services Health, Phoenix Health and CUA Health).
+- Australian Regional Health Group – ARHG (encompassing St Luke’s Health, Police Health, GMHBA, Westfund, Emergency Services Health, Phoenix Health, CUA Health, AIA Health and Teachers Union Health).

 If your private health provider is listed above, please contact them to ascertain if your policy covers counselling.
 Let me know, as I need to include my provider number for that private health fund on your invoice and receipt.